OndeyoMatoke/Facebook-Landing-Page/README.md

 # Facebook-Landing-Page

-Facebook landing page where you enter your details to log in.
+Facebook landing page, where you enter your log in details.